OncoCyte (NASDAQ:OCX) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of OncoCyte (NASDAQ:OCX – Get Rating) in a report published on Monday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of OncoCyte (NASDAQ:OCX – Get Rating) in a research report sent to investors on Tuesday morning.
+The firm issued a sell rating on the stock.

-Separately, Needham & Company LLC cut their price target on shares of OncoCyte from $1.40 to $0.45 and set a buy rating on the stock in a report on Tuesday, April 4th.
+Separately, Needham & Company LLC reduced their price objective on OncoCyte from $1.40 to $0.45 and set a buy rating on the stock in a research note on Tuesday, April 4th.

-Several hedge funds and other institutional investors have recently modified their holdings of OCX.
-Vanguard Group Inc. raised its holdings in OncoCyte by 2.3% in the 1st quarter.
-Vanguard Group Inc. now owns 3,986,270 shares of the company’s stock worth $5,940,000 after purchasing an additional 90,534 shares in the last quarter.
-Defender Capital LLC. increased its stake in shares of OncoCyte by 4.0% during the first quarter.
-Defender Capital LLC. now owns 2,363,430 shares of the company’s stock valued at $838,000 after purchasing an additional 90,500 shares in the last quarter.
-Millennium Management LLC bought a new position in shares of OncoCyte during the second quarter valued at approximately $896,000.
-Goldman Sachs Group Inc. increased its stake in shares of OncoCyte by 17.8% during the second quarter.
-Goldman Sachs Group Inc. now owns 541,983 shares of the company’s stock valued at $487,000 after purchasing an additional 81,979 shares in the last quarter.
-Finally, LPL Financial LLC increased its stake in shares of OncoCyte by 58.1% during the second quarter.
-LPL Financial LLC now owns 108,816 shares of the company’s stock valued at $98,000 after purchasing an additional 40,000 shares in the last quarter.
-69.93% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in OCX.
+Millennium Management LLC acquired a new position in OncoCyte during the second quarter worth about $896,000.
+Vanguard Group Inc. grew its position in shares of OncoCyte by 2.3% in the first quarter.
+Vanguard Group Inc. now owns 3,986,270 shares of the company’s stock valued at $5,940,000 after purchasing an additional 90,534 shares during the last quarter.
+Defender Capital LLC. grew its position in shares of OncoCyte by 4.0% in the first quarter.
+Defender Capital LLC. now owns 2,363,430 shares of the company’s stock valued at $838,000 after purchasing an additional 90,500 shares during the last quarter.
+Goldman Sachs Group Inc. grew its position in shares of OncoCyte by 17.8% in the second quarter.
+Goldman Sachs Group Inc. now owns 541,983 shares of the company’s stock valued at $487,000 after purchasing an additional 81,979 shares during the last quarter.
+Finally, Balyasny Asset Management LLC grew its position in shares of OncoCyte by 389.9% in the third quarter.
+Balyasny Asset Management LLC now owns 52,887 shares of the company’s stock valued at $39,000 after purchasing an additional 42,091 shares during the last quarter.
+69.93% of the stock is currently owned by institutional investors and hedge funds.

 OncoCyte Corp. is a molecular diagnostics company, which engages in the development and commercialization of diagnostic tests for the detection of cancer, including molecular diagnostic services to pharmaceutical customers.
 Its products include DetermaRx and DetermaIO.
 The firm also offers pharmaceutical services like multi-analyte test development and clinical trial services.